01. How Nutrition Helps

 07. Nutrition After Treatment

 Mesothelioma Diet & Nutrition After Treatment

-Even after active treatment is complete, mesothelioma patients may still need to follow certain dietary plans.
-Their care team can make recommendations based on their individual nutritional needs.
+After active treatment, mesothelioma patients may still need to follow cancer diet plans.
+Maintaining proper nutrition and a balanced diet after treatment can fuel recovery.
+Their care teams can make recommendations based on individual nutritional needs.

 Mesothelioma Survivors Diet

 Mesothelioma survivors diet plans are generally customized to each person.
 Evidence does not show one specific type of food can reduce the risk of cancer or recurrence.
 But survivors can make beneficial lifestyle and dietary choices.
 These choices may help ease side effects and improve their quality of life.